-Stakeholders disagreeing with the draft IRA based their technical concerns largely on an assessment of the magnitude of the risk posed by the quarantine pathogens provided by two USA technical experts they had consulted, Professor Denis McGee and Dr. Barry Jacobson.
+Stakeholders disagreeing with the draft IRA based their technical concerns largely on an assessment of the magnitude of the risk posed by the quarantine pathogens provided by Professor Denis McGee and Dr. Barry Jacobsen.
 To further clarify the quarantine pathogens issues raised by these experts, the RAP held a direct discussion with Professor Denis McGee.